DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 }
 ```

-After the payload has been written, we need to issue another barrier to wait until all threads reach this point.
+After the payload has been written, we need to issue another barrier to wait until all threads reach the same point.
 After that we can safely read the `s_TaskCount` value.
 The first thread in the group atomically adds this value to the `Statistics` buffer, which is much faster than incrementing
 the counter from each thread because it minimizes the access to global memory.